obreil54/obreil54/README.md

 ### 🌟 Featured Projects

 - [**Shers Studios**](https://github.com/obreil54/she_and_hers)
-  *A custom-built e-commerce platform for a sustainable slow fashion brand, featuring shopping functionality, custom garment orders, and integrations with Stripe, Shippo, and Google Merchant.
+  *A custom-built e-commerce platform for an independent slow fashion brand, featuring shopping functionality, custom garment orders, and integrations with Stripe, Shippo, and Google Merchant.
 Built with Ruby on Rails.*

 - [**IT Audit**](https://github.com/obreil54/Magnat-Questionnaire)
   *A centralized platform built for tracking IT equipment across an organization, featuring dual authentication and custom reporting tools using Ruby on Rails.*